audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

 The fastest bounces come first - reverse of the bouncing ball delay, and each bounce is tone shifted.\
-**Note:** The latest available delay plug-in in Audacity includes reverse bouncing ball delay and pitch shifting.
+**Note:** The latest available delay plugin in Audacity includes reverse bouncing ball delay and pitch shifting.

 Parameters: